Particle algorithms for maximum likelihood training of latent variable models: NUMERICAL EXPERIMENTS

 \subsection{Bayesian neural network}

-To test our methods on a more challenging example, we turn to Bayesian neural networks whose posteriors are notoriously multimodal.
-In particular, we consider the same setting as in~\cite[Sec.~6.5]{Yao2020} and apply a simple two-layer neural network to the MNIST classification task, cf.~App.~\ref{app:bnn} for details.
-Similarly to \cite{Yao2020}, we avoid any big data issues by subsampling $1000$ data points with labels $4,9$.
-The input layer has $40$ nodes and $784$ inputs, the output layer has $2$ nodes.
+To test our algorithms on an example with more complex posteriors, we turn to Bayesian neural networks whose posteriors are notoriously multimodal.
+In particular, we consider the setting of~\citet[Sec.~6.5]{Yao2022} and apply a simple two-layer neural network to classify MNIST images, cf.~App.~\ref{app:bnn} for details.
+Similarly to \citet{Yao2022}, we avoid big data issues by subsampling $1000$ data points with labels $4,9$.
+The input layer has $40$ nodes and $784$ inputs, and the output layer has $2$ nodes.
 The latent variables are the weights, $w\in\r^{40\times 784}$, of the input layer and those, $v\in\r^{2\times 40}$, of the output layer.
-As in \cite{Yao2020}, we assign zero-mean isotropic Gaussian priors to the weights with respective variances $e^{2\alpha}$ and $e^{2\beta}$.
-However, rather than assigning a hyperprior to $\alpha, \beta$, we instead learn them from the data (i.e.\ $\theta:=(\alpha, \beta)$).
-To avoid any memory issues, we only store the current particle cloud and use its empirical distribution to approximate the posteriors (rather than a time-averaged version thereof).

-All four algorithms exhibit a short transient in their parameter estimates and predictive performances, after which the estimates appear to converge to different local maxima of the marginal likelihood (Fig.~\ref{fig:bnn}a) and the performances of PGA, PQN, and PMGA show a slow moderate increase (Fig.~\ref{fig:bnn}c).
-SOUL achieves noticeably worse predictive performance than PGA, PQN, and PMGA (Fig~\ref{fig:bnn}c) and shows little improvement with larger particle numbers $N$ (Tab.~\ref{tab:bnn}).
-We believe that this is due to the peaked SOUL posterior approximations (Fig.~\ref{fig:bnn}b) caused by the strong correlations among the SOUL particles.
-Just as in Sec.~\ref{sec:blr}, PGA, PQN, and PMGA all run significantly faster than SOUL due to the former three's vectorization, and the gap also widens with $N$ (Tab.~\ref{tab:bnn}).
+As in \citet{Yao2022}, we assign zero-mean isotropic Gaussian priors to the weights with respective variances $e^{2\alpha}$ and $e^{2\beta}$.
+However, rather than assigning hyperpriors to $\alpha$ and $\beta$, we instead learn them from the data (i.e.\ $\theta:=(\alpha, \beta)$).
+To avoid memory issues, we only store the current particle cloud and use its empirical distribution to approximate the posteriors (rather than the time-averaged version in~\eqref{eq:estimators}). \\\\ PGD~(Sec.~\ref{sec:pgd}), PQN~(App.~\ref{app:pqn}), PMGD~(App.~\ref{app:pmgd}), and SOUL~(Sec.~\ref{sec:blr}) all exhibit a short transient in their parameter estimates and predictive performances, after which the estimates appear to converge to different local maxima of the marginal likelihood (Fig.~\ref{fig:bnn}a) and the performances of PGD, PQN, and PMGD show a slow, moderate increase (Fig.~\ref{fig:bnn}c).
+SOUL achieves noticeably worse predictive performance (Fig~\ref{fig:bnn}c) and shows little improvement with larger particle numbers $N$ (Tab.~\ref{tab:bnn}).
+We believe this is due to the peaked SOUL posterior approximations (Fig.~\ref{fig:bnn}b) caused by the strong correlations among the SOUL particles.
+Just as in Sec.~\ref{sec:blr}, PGD, PQN, and PMGD all run significantly faster than SOUL due to the former three's vectorization, and the gap also widens with $N$ (Tab.~\ref{tab:bnn}).